bmaunde/guidelines/checklists/REST API Checklist.md

 - [ ] There is no dependency between different API calls

 ### Versioning
-- [ ] A correct versioning system is in place and
+- [ ] A correct versioning system is in place that enables backward compatibility if needed

+### Documentation
+- [ ] Documentation for the all the
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTYyMjI1MjMwMl19
+eyJoaXN0b3J5IjpbLTE4MjI3OTA5NjldfQ==
 -->